thomatou/food/sourdough_bread.md

 Addition of overnight oats:
 Prepare levain as usual.
 At the same time, mix 100 g rolled oats with 200 g water.
+880 g WWF
+200 g oats
+400 g of water added to the oats
+518 g water
+206 g levain

+Next time, only mix equal weight oats with equal weight water so no need to fiddle with hydration calculation